APRIL 2025 NEWSLETTER!

 HELP OUR SCHOOL GROW!!!

 ILLNESS POLICY: In an effort to keep children and teachers healthy please keep your child home if he/she is sick.
 If your child vomits, has diarrhea, runs a fever, is lethargic or is simply not him/herself, we will send your child home immediately.
 Children must be symptom free for 24 hours before they can return to school.
 In addition, if you have given your child Motrin or Tylenol in the morning to reduce fever or ease pain, he/she may NOT come to school on that day.
 While we understand that a “green” runny nose and cough are not necessarily indicators of infectious disease, we will require a doctor’s note if there is any question about your child’s health.
 Remember that when we send a child home, we are using our best judgment in determining whether or not your child should remain at school.
 This has been a particularly tough cold and flu season, especially for young children.
 Please respect this policy as well as the families and staff at EPCC by adhering to it.
-Parents in this horrible flu and cold season, please refer to the illness policies at the end of this newsletter and when to keep your child home.
+Parents in this horrible flu and cold season, please refer to the illness policies.
 This policy is enforced in order to keep a healthy, happy school.
 Thanks for your understanding and cooperation.

 PARKING LOT SAFETY: